Board of Trustees

 Mr. Impemba is a member of the American Institute of Certified Public Accountants and the New York State Society of Certified Public Accountants.
 He holds a Bachelor of Business Administration in Accounting from Iona College in New Rochelle, NY.

-Preceding his current assignment, Sylvester served as the Walmart W. Africa Executive for two years, based in Nigeria.
+Sylvester also served as the Walmart W. Africa Executive for two years, based in Nigeria.
 Beyond operations, he was responsible for contributing to the strategic growth direction, and led the company’s business development efforts in W. Africa.
 Previously he had numerous experiences in various departments within the Fresh Grocery merchandising unit of Walmart U.S., including managing a $600 million portfolio within Dairy.

 Prior to Walmart, Sylvester had a long career with the international development organization, Enactus, where he was international president and founding head of their Office for Strategic Initiatives.
 While serving a three-year term as president of Enactus’ 36-country International Affiliate Division, Sylvester led a network of over 40,000 individuals to increase the overall division revenue by 50 percent, institutional customers by 28 percent, consumers by 60 percent, and country performance index by 10 percent, all despite a 20 percent country reduction as a result of global network consolidation.